johannesfuest/time_series_for_stock_price_prediction/README.md

 ## Folder Structure

 - **data**: This folder contains the project's data in CSV format.
-- **dev**: This folder is dedicated to the analysis of the data using Python notebooks.
+- **dev**: This folder contains work in progress
-- **pipeline.py**: This file contains a list of classes provided by Prosperity Wiki.
+- **pipeline.py**: This file contains our automated time series forecasting training pipeline
-- **evaluation.py**: This file contains a script that measures th.
+- **evaluation.py**: This file contains a script that measures the performance of our models.

 ## Installation